pszujewski/ostep/README.md

    (16 \* 1024) / (1024 \* 4) === 4
    2^x = 4 -> x == 2, so 2 bits are required for the PTE index.

-2. Calculate the total size of a virtual address in the address 2^x = Total space of address space, where x is number of bits in a virtual address.
+2. Calculate the total size of a virtual address in the address space 2^x = Total space of address space, where x is number of bits in a virtual address.
+   Do the same for the physical address space
    For example:
    2^14 == 16384 (16K or 16 \* 1024), so 14 bit VAs in a 16K address space.
+   2^15 == 32k (physical memory addresses), so 15 bits are required for an address.

 3. Translate a virtual address to binary and retrieve PTE 0x00003229 -> 11 001000101001 -> idx === 3